bytelazy/classification-sdk/docs/session_history.md

   * **HTTP client with ETag** (`PolicyHttpClient`) that performs conditional GETs to download rules from a remote service.
 It handles `304 Not Modified` responses gracefully and logs errors without crashing the SDK.
   * **`DemoMain`** test harness under `src/test/java` showing how to integrate the SDK and observe hot updates.

-* **`mock-policy-service`** – A simple Spring Boot REST service that returns a JSON ruleset to the SDK.
-It supports ETag headers and live reloading of its `rules.json` file.
-This service allows the SDK to demonstrate dynamic rule updates without deploying a full backend.  **Note:** this module now uses **Spring Boot 2.7.18** and the `spring-boot-maven-plugin` is explicitly versioned to be compatible with JDK 8.

-* **`policy-backend`** – A more complete backend exposing CRUD endpoints for policies using Spring Boot.
-It stores policies in memory (a `PolicyRepository`) and provides a `PolicyService` for higher‐level operations.
-REST endpoints are implemented in `PolicyController`.
-The module also includes:
+* **`policy-backend`** – A Spring Boot backend exposing CRUD endpoints for policies with approval and publishing semantics.
+Policies are stored in memory (a `PolicyRepository`) and managed through a `PolicyService`.
+REST endpoints live in `PolicyController`, while `RulesController` emits SDK-compatible rulesets at `/api/v1/rules` with ETag handling.

-  * A minimal **Thymeleaf web UI** (`ViewController`, `policies.html`) that lists existing policies and provides a form to create new ones.
-This UI demonstrates how an operator might manage policies through a browser.
-  * Updated `pom.xml` with **Spring Boot 2.7.18** and the plugin version to maintain compatibility with JDK 8.
-Lombok and Thymeleaf dependencies are included.
+* **`sdk-client-mock`** – A lightweight Spring Boot application that demonstrates how an integrating service would call the `classification-sdk`.
+It exposes `/api/classify` to accept text input, invokes the SDK to classify the text and returns matched rules.

 * **`docs`** – Documentation has been expanded to help users and future developers.
 Key documents include:
-  * **`architecture_overview.md`** – high‐level diagrams and descriptions of the SDK, mock service and policy backend, including data flows and deployment considerations.
+  * **`architecture_overview.md`** – high‐level diagrams and descriptions of the SDK, the policy backend and supporting demo services, including data flows and deployment considerations.
   * **`integration_guide.md`** – step‑by‑step instructions for integrating the SDK into other applications, including dependency information and configuration hints.
   * **`policy_backend.md`** – details of the policy backend API and data model, along with example requests and descriptions of each endpoint.
   * **`rule_engine.md`** – explains how matchers work (regex, fuzzy and dictionary) and how to extend the rule engine.